 Results and Discussion

 Confusion matrices describing the performance of the baseline model and models produced using optimisation methods are shown in Figure 2.
 Table 1 presents the performance of each model in accurately classifying various defects within the validation dataset along with its total accuracy.
-There was a steady increase in model classification performance as different optimisation methods were used to vary the hyperparameters of the model, with the Bayesian optimised model yielding the best classification performance.
+There was a steady increase in model classification performance as different optimisation methods were used to vary the hyperparameters of the model, with the Bayesian optimised model yielding the highest overall classification performance of approximately 92%.
 The network produced by gridsearch optimisation contained 7 batches and 10 filters, whereas Bayesian optimisation created a model with 8 batches and 26 filters.
 This suggests that CNNs with more complex architectures yield better results, as they are better able to capture distinctive features between different types of microstructural defects.

-Similar to supervised ML models produced by Aziz et al., the CNNs faced consistent challenges in accurately classifying ‘Pore with Crack’ defects.
+Similar to supervised ML models produced by Aziz et al. [REF], the CNNs faced consistent challenges in accurately classifying ‘Pore with Crack’ defects.
 These defects combine the characteristics of ‘Pore’ and ‘Crack’ defects, which already exist as separate classes in the dataset.
 The CNNs struggle due to overlapping features between these classes, making it difficult to distinguish and classify them effectively.
 Moreover, this disparity could also stem from the imbalance in the dataset, where there were only 254 instances of ‘Pore with Crack’ defects out of a total of 4800 defects.
 This imbalance may suggest that the model is overfitting to the more prevalent defect types.

 Despite it’s poor performance in correctly classifying ‘Pore with Crack’ defects, the models showed excpetional capability at distinguishing between ‘Lack of Fusion’, ‘Pore’ and ‘Crack’ defects.
-The final model produced by Bayesian Optimisation showed a overall performance of 91.6%, which rivals that of models produced by Aziz et al. [20].
+The final model produced by Bayesian Optimisation showed a overall performance of 91.6%, which is similar to that of models produced by Aziz et al. [20].
 It should be noted that the performance of the optimal models do vary each time the model was trained.
 This variability stems from factors such as the stochastic nature of training algorithms, such as stochastic gradient descent, which randomly selects mini-batches and adjusts learning rates based on varying gradients.
 Additionally, data shuffling between training epochs and random weight initialisation leads to diverse starting points and optimisation paths during training sessions.
 Baseline models converged to usually 85-88% in classification accuracy, grid search optimised models to 88-91% and Bayesian optimised models to 90-92%.
 It should be noted that other forms of performance metrics, such as sensitivity, precision, recall and the kappa (K) statistic are also available for model performance evaluation [20].

-Figure 2: Confusion matrices showing the performance of the baseline, grid search optimised, and Bayesian optimised models.
+Figure 2: Confusion matrices showing the performance of the baseline, grid search optimised, and Bayesian optimised models for classifying the various types of internal defects investigated in this study.

 Table 1: Summary of accuracy for various models in correctly classifying defects in the validation dataset.